 St. Augustine Alligator Farm Zoological Park is dedicated to conservation and research in order to protect these fascinating creatures.
-And it’s home to more than just alligators, crocs, and caimans.
+And it’s home to more than just alligators, crocodiles, and caimans.

 The park also teems with tropical birds like macaws, African birds like Cape Griffon Vultures, and hooded vultures.
-You’ll even spot exotic mammals like lemurs, monkeys, and sloths.
-It also features unique animals like albino alligators.
+You’ll even spot exotic mammals like lemurs, monkeys, and sloths and unique animals like albino alligators.

-On your visit, take a walk through the python cave or visit the Land Down Under and experience the saltwater crocodile.
-For kids & families, the park also features a fossil hunting section and a zipline.
+On your visit to one of the city’s coolest parks, take a walk through the python cave or visit the Land Down Under and experience the saltwater crocodile.
+For families with children of all ages, the zoo also features a fossil hunting section and a zipline.

 St. Augustine Beach

-There are loads of water activities at St. Augustine Beach.
-Surfing and boogie boarding are super popular with visitors.
-You’ll have peace of mind swimming here; much of this sandy beach is guarded during the busier months.
+There are loads of water activities at St. Augustine Beach, with surfing and boogie boarding being super popular with visitors.
+You’ll have peace of mind swimming at this popular Florida Atlantic Coast beach; much of the sandy beach is guarded during the busier months.

 Ximenez-Fatio House Museum

-Looking to add another museum to your Saint Augustine trip?
+Looking to add another museum to your Saint Augustine trip itinerary?
 The Ximenez-Fatio House Museum is rated the number one museum in St. Augustine.
 Built in the late 1700s as a private family dwelling, the house is one of the city’s most charming homes.

 Ximenez-Fatio House was the first three-story home ever built in the St. Augustine area.
 On the first floor lies a grocery store, tavern, billiards room, and storage room.
 The second floor held the living room and family bedrooms.
 The third floor housed the servants’ quarters and living areas.
 The grounds also included two big warehouses and a detached washroom and kitchen.

-The home was opened to the public as a museum in 1940.
-It’s been a favorite ever since.
-Today, you can take tours through the museum and learn about early settler life in Saint Augustine.
+The home was opened to the public as a museum in 1940 and has been a favorite ever since.
+Today, you can take tours through the museum and learn about early settler life in Saint Augustine and their experiences.

-If you’re feeling brave, visit the museum at night on a ghost tour.
+If you’re feeling brave, visiting the museum at night on a ghost tour is one of the most popular things to do in St. Augustine.
 Every Friday and Saturday night, the museum also offers a special game night.
 Guests will take on interactive roles to solve a museum heist mystery.

 Spanish Military Hospital Museum

-Located on Aviles Street, the Spanish Military Hospital Museum whisks you back into time.
-You’ll learn about medicine in the Spanish colonial era.
+Located on Aviles Street, the Spanish Military Hospital Museum whisks you back in time to learn all about medicine in the Spanish colonial era.
 The museum offers guided tours as well as surgery and apothecary demonstrations.